cantino/reckon/README.md

     Usage: Reckon.rb [options]

-    -f, --file FILE                  The CSV file to parse -a, --account name               The Ledger Account this file is for -v, --[no-]verbose               Run verbosely
+    -f, --file FILE                  The CSV file to parse -a, --account NAME               The Ledger Account this file is for -v, --[no-]verbose               Run verbosely
     -i, --inverse                    Use the negative of each amount -p, --print-table                Print out the parsed CSV in table form